mdurmus/weather-checker/README.md

 ### Welcome Section

-When the user enters the application they are greeted with a very simple page welcoming them to the game and asking them for their name.
-The welcome text was created using Pyfiglet which takes ASCII text and renders it into ASCII art fonts.
+When the user enters the application, they are greeted with a very simple page asking for their name.
+The welcome text was generated using Pyfiglet, which takes ASCII text and converts it into ASCII art fonts.

 <img src="docs/images/intro.webp" alt="Introduction">